We found 8 neurologists who accept Silver Choice HSA 3000 - 4 with IVF near Waco, TX.

 Clinical interests: Sleep Disorders, Research, Laser Ablation, Surgical Procedures, Epilepsy, Neurological Disorders, ...
 (Read more)

-Dr. George Schwartze, who practices in Waco, TX, is a medical specialist in osteopathic manipulative medicine and neurology (brain & spinal cord disease).
-He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-Before completing his residency at Wake Forest University Baptist Medical Center and a hospital affiliated with Texas A & M Health Science Center, Dr. Schwartze attended medical school at Wake Forest University School of Medicine.
-Dr. Schwartze is affiliated with Scott & White Healthcare.
+Dr. George Schwartze is a specialist in osteopathic manipulative medicine and neurology (brain & spinal cord disease).
+He works in Waco, TX.
+Dr. Schwartze accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+After attending Wake Forest University School of Medicine, he completed his residency training at Wake Forest University Baptist Medical Center and a hospital affiliated with Texas A & M Health Science Center.
+He is professionally affiliated with Scott & White Healthcare.

 Clinical interests: Headache, Epilepsy